sparkflows/sparkflows-docs/docs/rest-api-reference/processor.rst

 Request Structure

-For Getting Processor List by engine, we need to add below parameters
+For Getting Processors List by engine, we need to add below parameters

 .. list-table::
    :widths: 10 20 40